 Now that you have your devices built, you can plug your Makey Makey in and start your quiz show with our Buzzer app!
 Simply display your questions and let the fun begin!

-You can adjust the amount of buzzers by clicking on the lock on the control panel to start making adjustments.
-You can also adjust the volume of the buzzer sound.
-If you want to change the key presses on each buzzer device by clicking on the desired shape and changing the trigger key.
+You can adjust the amount of buzzers in the control panel to start making adjustments.
+If you want to change the key presses on each buzzer device, just click on the desired shape and changing the trigger key.

-Press the lock to close the control panel and see who buzzes in first!
+Press the space key to activate the buzzer and see who buzzes in first!

 Making a Quiz for Whoosh on Quiz Maker